 - –Consider selling gift cards to get a boost of cash.
 If you already have an ecommerce site, it may be easy to add gift card sales.
 If not, check out https://www.giftcardsforsmallbusinesses.com/, a local business owner (James at Last Minute Gear in San Francisco) who set up an easy way for other local businesses to sell gift cards online without paying extra fees.

-- –If you’re self-employed, or if you are a contractor and may have been misclassified (and were actually an employee under the law), you may now be eligible for Unemployment Insurance and/or State Disability Insurance.
+- —EDD is now accepting applications for self-employed people via their Pandemic Unemployment Assistance program.
+Info here.
+If you’re self-employed, or if you are a contractor and may have been misclassified (and were actually an employee under the law), you may also/instead be eligible for Unemployment Insurance and/or State Disability Insurance using the normal application.
 More information and apply with the EDD.

 - –Additional business loan programs that existed pre-pandemic: